Thermodynamic equilibrium

-Thermodynamic equilibrium is an axiomatic concept of thermodynamics.
-It is an internal state of a single thermodynamic system, or a relation between several thermodynamic systems connected by more or less permeable or impermeable walls.
-In thermodynamic equilibrium, there are no net macroscopic flows of matter nor of energy within a system or between systems.
-In a system that is in its own state of internal thermodynamic equilibrium, no macroscopic change occurs.
+Thermodynamic equilibrium is a notion of thermodynamics with axiomatic status referring to an internal state of a single thermodynamic system, or a relation between several thermodynamic systems connected by more or less permeable or impermeable walls.
+In thermodynamic equilibrium, there are no net macroscopic flows of mass or of energy within a system or between systems.
+In a system that is in its own state of internal thermodynamic equilibrium, not only is there an absence of macroscopic change, but there is an "absence of any tendency toward change on a macroscopic scale."

 Systems in mutual thermodynamic equilibrium are simultaneously in mutual thermal, mechanical, chemical, and radiative equilibria.
 Systems can be in one kind of mutual equilibrium, while not in others.
-In thermodynamic equilibrium, all kinds of equilibrium hold at once and indefinitely, until disturbed by a thermodynamic operation.
+In thermodynamic equilibrium, all kinds of equilibrium hold at once and indefinitely, unless disturbed by a thermodynamic operation.
 In a macroscopic equilibrium, perfectly or almost perfectly balanced microscopic exchanges occur; this is the physical explanation of the notion of macroscopic equilibrium.

 A thermodynamic system in a state of internal thermodynamic equilibrium has a spatially uniform temperature.
 Its intensive properties, other than temperature, may be driven to spatial inhomogeneity by an unchanging long-range force field imposed on it by its surroundings.

 In systems that are at a state of non-equilibrium there are, by contrast, net flows of matter or energy.
-If such changes can be triggered to occur in a system in which they are not already occurring, the system is said to be in a meta-stable equilibrium.
+If such changes can be triggered to occur in a system in which they are not already occurring, the system is said to be in a "meta-stable equilibrium".

 Though not a widely named "law," it is an axiom of thermodynamics that there exist states of thermodynamic equilibrium.
 The second law of thermodynamics states that when an isolated body of material starts from an equilibrium state, in which portions of it are held at different states by more or less permeable or impermeable partitions, and a thermodynamic operation removes or makes the partitions more permeable, then it spontaneously reaches its own new state of internal thermodynamic equilibrium and this is accompanied by an increase in the sum of the entropies of the portions.